moon-omentejovem/omentejovem/README.md

 ## 📋 Overview

-Omentejovem is a comprehensive NFT portfolio and content management system that migrates from a git-based model to a modern CMS architecture.
+Omentejovem is a comprehensive NFT portfolio and content management system designed for digital artists.
 The platform features a public portfolio showcasing digital artworks and NFT collections, alongside a powerful admin dashboard for content management.

 ### 🌟 Key Features

 - **🎨 NFT Portfolio**: Curated showcase of digital artworks and NFT collections
 - **📱 Responsive Design**: Mobile-first approach with modern UI/UX
 - **🔐 Admin Dashboard**: Complete CMS for managing artworks, series, and content
-- **� User Management**: Admin invitation system with magic link authentication
+- **👥 User Management**: Admin invitation system with magic link authentication
 - **🛠️ Auto-Seeding**: Automatic database population on deployment
-- **�🖼️ Image Optimization**: Automatic caching and optimization of artwork images
+- **🖼️ Image Optimization**: Automatic caching and optimization of artwork images
 - **📝 Rich Text Editor**: Tiptap-powered editor for artwork descriptions
 - **🔗 OpenSea Integration**: Sync metadata and images from OpenSea marketplace
 - **🏷️ Collection Management**: Organize artworks into series and collections